 The first year of college is critical to the long-term success of students.
 The difference between a successful first year and an unsuccessful one can be as simple as getting help with a class or roommate.
-The Department of First-Year Programs was created to assist students in making their way through college, with a special emphasis and focus placed on the satisfaction of first-year students.
-It assists first-year students in solving problems and is committed to building the confidence of first-year students so they can focus on their academic responsibilities.
+CLEATS was created to assist students in making their way through college, with a special emphasis and focus placed on the satisfaction of first-year students.
+It assists firstyear students in solving problems and is committed to building the confidence of first-year students so they can focus on their academic responsibilities.
 The first-year student formula for success is very simple: participate in activities, make friends, and work toward academic achievement.

-StART - is a two-day program designed to introduce you to life at Barry and serve as a major component to the university's student transitional support efforts.
-Through the StART program's informational sessions, placement and challenge testing, meetings and receptions, you'll become acquainted with the Barry University community.
-You'll have an opportunity to explore our academic facilities and our residence halls.
-You'll meet with representatives from your academic school and register for your fall semester classes.
-You'll also discover the rich variety of activities and programs available at Barry University.
+StART - "Student Advanced Registration and Transitioning" is a two-day program designed to introduce first-year undergraduates to life at Barry and serve as a major component to the university's student transitional support efforts.
+Through the StART program's informational sessions, placement and challenge testing, meetings and receptions, new students will become acquainted with the Barry University community.
+Students will meet with representatives from their academic school and register for fall semester classes.
+They will also discover the rich variety of activities and programs available at Barry University.

-StART also offers an important opportunity for you and your family to meet faculty and staff and to learn firsthand about the philosophy of education that will guide your studies at Barry University.
+StART also offers an important opportunity for students and their families to meet faculty and staff and to learn firsthand about the philosophy of education that will guide your studies at Barry University.
 Orientation - serves as the second major component in the university's transitional support efforts for new students.
-Mandatory for all new students, Orientation focuses on cultural, spiritual and social orientation to Barry University.
+Mandatory for all new students, New Student Orientation focuses on cultural, spiritual and social orientation to Barry University.
 Orientation is collection of programs and activities facilitated by undergraduate student leaders called the Orientation Team.
-The Orientation Teams facilitates numerous small group gatherings which, provide a give-and-take pattern of learning and establishing new relationships among new students and their peers.
+The Orientation Team facilitates numerous small group gatherings which, provide a give-and-take pattern of learning and establishing new relationships among new students and their peers.
+This program is attended by both freshman and transfer students.

 New Student Investiture - is the official welcoming ceremony for new students to Barry University.
-Held during the fall orientation, the New Student Investiture is an inter-faith ceremony which highlights the religious dimension of Barry University and commemorates the opening chapter of college life at Barry for the entering class.
+Held at the start of the fall orientation, the New Student Investiture is an inter-faith ceremony which highlights the religious dimension of Barry University and commemorates the opening chapter of college life at Barry for the entering class.
 New students and their families are the honored guests at this ceremony.